Hello-Tractor-Community/ht-marketplace-hackathon-tingatinga-hub/report.md

 ## LIVE URL LINK
 - Vercel App https://ht-marketplace-hackathon-tingatinga-hub.vercel.app/
+- Note: Still experiencing some deployment issues with vercel, may or may not be live by the time of reviewing

 ## Key Features:
 1. **Authentication and Authorization**: Manage user access, permissions, and roles within the system.
-2. **Addresses**: Store and manage operator or customer addresses.
+2. **Addresses**: Store and manage customer addresses.
 3. **Carts**: Facilitate tracking and management of items added to the cart by users.
-4. **Categories**: Define and organize different service or product categories for better navigation.
+4. **Categories**: Define and organize different product categories for better navigation. eg. Irrigation, Tillage
 5. **In-app Messages**: Allow communication between users or admin notifications within the platform.
+Usable for enquiries
-6. **Job Applications**: Collect and manage applications submitted by tractor operators.
+6. **Job Applications**: Collect and manage applications submitted by interested applicants.
 7. **Job Postings**: Create and display job opportunities related to tractor operations.
-8. **Orders**: Track and manage service or product orders made through the system.
+8. **Orders**: Track and manage product favourites made through the system.
-9. **Products**: Manage inventory of products or equipment available on the platform.
+9. **Products**: Manage tractors or equipment available on the ecommerce platform.
-10. **Skills**: Define and list specialized skills for tractor operators.
+10. **Skills**: Define and list specialized skills for tractor operators/deealers.
-11. **Tractor Operators**: Record and manage operator details, categories, and experience.
+11. **Tractor Operators**: Record and manage dealers details, categories, and experience.

 ## Challenges:
 1. **Timeline**: Limited time to develop, test, and deploy the project efficiently.